ann82/dv_assistant/relay-server/README.md

 ---

+## 🆕 v1.22.14 Highlights
+- **New Intent: provide_location**: The system now recognizes when a user provides or updates their location (e.g., "I live in Oakland, California") and classifies it as `provide_location`.
+- **Improved Intent Classifier**: The LLM prompt and fallback logic have been updated to include and detect `provide_location`.
+- **Downstream Flow Update**: When a user provides their location, the system saves it in the conversation context and prompts the user for their needs (e.g., "Thank you for sharing your location.
+What kind of help are you looking for?
+For example: emergency housing, legal help, or counseling?").
+The system will not proceed to resource search until the user specifies what kind of help they need.
+- **All tests pass** after these changes (472 passed, 10 skipped).

 ## 🆕 v1.22.13 Highlights
 - **Critical Intent-First Processing Fix**: Fixed critical violation where location extraction was happening before intent classification
   - **Root Cause**: Simple pattern matching was extracting non-location words like "Yeah" as locations